VitaliyDrozdov/VitaliyDrozdov/README.md

 💡 I am a Python developer.

-💡 I work with web apps as well as data engineering tools like Apacke Airflow, Hadoop and Spark.
+💡 I work with web apps using Django, DRF and FastAPI as well as data engineering tools like Apacke Airflow, Hadoop and Spark.

 <div id="socials" align="left">